 Public Act 75 of 2010 established the Pension Plus Plan which provides all individuals hired on or after July 1, 2010, with a combined Defined Benefit and Defined Contribution benefit structure.
-Any member of MPSERS who became a member of MPSERS on or after July 1, 2010 is a Pension Plus member.
+Any member of MPSERS who became a member of MPSERS on or after July 1, 2010 is or may be a Pension Plus member.